 Do I have to have an undergraduate degree before I can attend Bowen?

 Yes.
-Prior to enrolling at Bowen, a student must have received a bachelor’s degree from a four-year accredited institution.
-You must have completed the equivalent of at least 90 semester hours.
+Prior to enrolling at Bowen, applicants must have a bachelor’s degree from a four-year accredited institution.

 I majored in ________________.Â Will that affect my chances of being admitted?